-This study is designed to utilize the most rigorous environmental and dietary controls to isolate the effect of dietary carbohydrate and fat on metabolism.
-This study confines participants in a metabolic ward and carefully determines their caloric requirements while they maintain a constant body composition on a standard American diet (50 % carbohydrates, 35% fat and 15% protein).
-After four weeks of this diet, the participants are shifted to a diet of identical caloric content, but radically different macronutrient composition.
+The pilot study was designed to utilize the most rigorous environmental and dietary controls to isolate the effect of dietary carbohydrate and fat on metabolism.
+This study confined participants in a metabolic ward and carefully determined their caloric requirements while they maintain a constant body composition on a standard American diet (50 % carbohydrate, 35% fat and 15% protein).
+After four weeks of this diet, the participants were shifted to a diet of identical caloric content, but radically different macronutrient composition.
 In this diet, known as a “ketogenic” diet, the carbohydrate content is reduced to only 5 % of calories; fat content is increased to 80% (protein content remains unchanged).
-By keeping calories constant while making this radical shift in carbohydrate and fat content, the study constitutes a robust test of the hypothesis that the interaction between diet and body fat is determined by the caloric content of the diet independent of macronutrient composition.
+By keeping calories constant while making this radical shift in carbohydrate and fat content, the study constituted a robust test of the hypothesis that the interaction between diet and body fat is determined by the caloric content of the diet independent of macronutrient composition.

 This study will provide insight into whether the macronutrient composition of the diet – specifically fat and carbohydrate – influences adiposity and energy expenditure, independent of total calories consumed.

 New York, New York, 10027

 Baton Rouge, Louisiana, 70808

 Michael Rosenbaum, M.D.

 Laurel Mayer, M.D.